MuchokiDavid/gostore/README.md

 - Public API for providing product data:  <a>fakestoreapi.com</a>
 - React for building the web app
-- Bootstrap for styling the web app
+- Bootstrap, Tailwind and CSS for styling the web app

 ## Author
 1. David Muchoki